Office of the Councillors

 Councillors’ primary role is to represent the community flagging out all concerns and suggestions made by the people in the town.
 Councillors provide a bridge between the community and the council during council meetings.
 The prime goal for this representation is to promote the welfare and interests of the municipality as the town’s overseer.

-The municipality has a total of 8 Councillors, 5 of which were elected by residents and 3 appointed at a ministerial level.
+The Municipality has a total of 8 Councillors, 6 of which are elected by residents and the 2 appointed at ministerial level.
+Currently though Council has an interim Council all appointed by the Minister.
 The current councillors are:

 Councillors’ responsibilities include: